Gardimy/React_Redux_capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to the Microverse team for teching me this tool.
+I would like to thank to [Nelson Sakwa on Behance.](https://www.behance.net/sakwadesignstudio) who's made the original design available for all feature developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>